Livvytish/algorithms-and-analysis/1-algorithms-analysis-and-fundemental-data-structures.md

 - Comes from the latinisation of the name of some Arabic man :smile:

-**2. Given that the official purpose of the U.S. patent system is the promotion of the “useful arts,” do you think algorithms are patentable in this country?
+**2. Given that the official purpose of the U.S. patent system is the promotion of the “useful arts,” do you think algorithms are patentable in this scountry?
 Should they be?**